 Lok Sabha Approves Amaravati as Andhra Pradesh Capital Amid YSRCP Walkout

-The Lok Sabha (the lower house of Parliament) has approved the Andhra Pradesh Reorganisation (Amendment) Bill of 2026, and with this approval, Amaravati is officially designated as the capital of Andhra Pradesh.
-The YSRCP party left the debate before the vote, and the bill now needs to be approved by the Rajya Sabha (the upper house) to be finalized.
-It's expected that Amaravati will be legally a capital as of June t2, 2024.
+The Lok Sabha (the lower house of Parliament) has approved the Andhra Pradesh Reorganisation (Amendment) Bill of 2026, officially making Amaravati the capital of Andhra Pradesh.
+This happened after a debate and YSR Congress Party (YSRCP) politicians left the room in protest.
+The bill now goes to the Rajya Sabha (the upper house) for approval, and if approved, Amaravati will officially be the capital from June 2, 2024.

 What the Andhra Pradesh Reorganisation (Amendment) Bill, 2026 changes

-This goes back to 2014, when Hyderabad was to be a shared capital for both Telangana and Andhra Pradesh for up to ten years.
-After ten years, Hyderabad would become solely Telangana’s and Andhra Pradesh would have to create its own capital.
+This refers back to 2014 when Hyderabad was to be a shared capital for both Telangana and Andhra Pradesh for up to ten years.
+After that ten year period Hyderabad would stay with Telangana, and Andhra Pradesh would build a new capital.

-The bill confirms in writing that Amaravati is Andhra Pradesh’s capital from June 2, 2024.
-The state had already chosen and announced Amaravati and has already begun some administrative and infrastructure work.
+The document given to politicians says the bill clearly states, in law, that Amaravati is Andhra Pradesh’s capital as of June 2, 2024.
+The bill says the state government chose and announced Amaravati after planning and talking to people, and work on administration and infrastructure has already begun.

-Nityanand Rai, Minister of State for Home, introduced and got the bill passed.
-The state government also mentioned that the Andhra Pradesh Legislative Assembly had passed a resolution on March 28th asking Parliament to officially call Amaravati the capital in the national law.
+Nityanand Rai, the Minister of State for Home Affairs, presented the bill and got it passed.
+The government also mentioned that on March 28th, the Andhra Pradesh Legislative Assembly (the state government’s law-making body) asked Parliament to include Amaravati as the capital in the national law.

 Broad support in the Lok Sabha, with demands attached

-Tagore believes developing Amaravati is part of a larger plan for the state to grow.
-He wants the central government to give a lot of support, but also to work on improving cities like Visakhapatnam, Tirupati, and Kurnool at the same time.
+Tagore sees developing Amaravati as part of a bigger plan for the state to grow.
+He wants the central government to give a lot of support, but also wants other cities like Visakhapatnam, Tirupati, and Kurnool to develop at the same time.

 YSRCP walkout and focus on farmers, finances, and timelines

-Reddy also asked about how much land is being bought for Amaravati, and why they need more when land that was bought before isn’t being used.
-He talked about the problems of farmers and said the bill needs to say exactly when they’ll get their money, get their developed land back, and receive the other benefits they were promised.
+Reddy questioned how much land is being bought for the Amaravati project and asked why they need more when land that was bought earlier isn’t being used.
+He also mentioned the worries of farmers and said the bill should say exactly when farmers will get their money, be given a place in the new, developed area, and receive the benefits they were promised.

-YSRCP members said the bill must have specific dates for the promises made to people who gave up their land, including housing and schooling for their children.
-Without this, they said, the bill doesn’t mean much to the families affected and there is a danger of delays, causing trouble and costs for those families.
+YSRCP politicians said the bill should have definite dates for commitments to people who gave up their land, including houses and education for their children.
+Without this, they said, the bill doesn’t mean much to those families and there’s a risk of delays and the resulting problems.

 BJP counters three capitals idea and calls for continuity

-Ramesh also pointed out that it’s unusual for Parliament to actually name a specific city as a state capital.
-He said that once Amaravati is officially the only, permanent capital in law, nobody will be able to change that decision, and this will give stability to how the government plans and spends money.
+Ramesh also pointed out that it’s unusual for Parliament to actually name a particular city as a state capital.
+Once Amaravati is officially and permanently the capital in law, he said, “no one will be able to change” that decision, which will make government planning and budgeting more reliable.

-Both the BJP and TDP who support the bill say this is a fresh start to make things consistent.
-Having just one, permanent capital makes it easier to plan public services, build infrastructure in stages, and plan investments for the long term.
+Those in the BJP and TDP who support the bill say it’s a chance to start over and be consistent.
+They say one, permanent capital makes it easier to plan for institutions, to build infrastructure in stages, and to make sure long-term investments have a predictable timeframe.

 Political and economic stakes for Amaravati’s revival

-The requests for money from the central government and “special category” status show how much it will cost to build the capital.
-Roads, government buildings, houses and public services will need funding for many years.
-The central and state governments will need to work closely together as the state creates budgets and looks for outside investment.
+The requests for support from the central government and “special category” status show how much money will be needed for the capital.
+Roads, government buildings, housing, and public services will need funding for many years.
+The central and state governments will need to work well together as the state makes its budgets and tries to attract investment.

-Getting fair compensation and moving farmers is key to the success of the project.
-Clear timelines, ways to solve disagreements, and keeping track of progress can reduce difficulties and legal problems.
-If the government links getting money to reaching certain stages and regularly updates people on how things are going, it can help people who gave up land and companies working on the project to have more confidence.
+Getting fair compensation and finding new homes for the farmers is essential for the project to be accepted.
+Clear deadlines, ways to settle disputes, and keeping track of progress can reduce problems and lawsuits.
+If the government ties getting money to completing certain stages and publishes regular updates, it can regain the trust of the people who gave up their land and the construction companies.

-Economically, one central capital can make public services work better and help surrounding areas to grow.
-But to have benefits that last, the government needs to carefully manage how they buy things, how they deal with debt, and to have realistic timelines that match what can actually be done.
+Economically, having one main capital can make public services work better and encourage growth in the surrounding areas.
+But lasting benefits will need careful and honest purchasing, managing debt, and realistic schedules that match what can actually be done.

 What comes next

-In the near future, the focus will be on deciding which projects to do first, how to get the money for them, and issues related to land.
-The government is expected to say what work will be done in stages, including government buildings, improving transport links and providing basic city services.
+In the short term, the focus will be on deciding which projects to do first, how to get the money, and commitments to those who have given up land.
+The government is expected to give a plan for work to be done in stages, including government buildings, improving roads and connections, and basic city services.

-For anyone interested in Andhra Pradesh, this legal clarity is a major turning point.
-The next stage will show if the government can plan finances, protect the rights of farmers, and manage the work effectively to turn this legal decision into a working capital that helps everyone in the state to grow.
-For now, the Lok Sabha has made it clear: Amaravati is the capital, and the state must now use that certainty to build it.
+For people watching Andhra Pradesh, this new law is a turning point.
+The next stage will show if the state can plan its finances, protect the farmers, and manage the work well enough to turn this legal decision into a functioning capital that supports growth for everyone.
+For now, the Lok Sabha has made it clear: Amaravati is the capital, and the state needs to continue building on that fact.